GUCHU-PUCHU/Facebook-gc-bot/README.md

 choose login, then input yout email and password.

 if you want to configure the bot just run `npm start` again.
-_honestly not sure how to loop the thing so i'll just leave it as is foe now._
+_honestly not sure how to loop the thing so i'll just leave it as is for now._
 _I'm a beginner._

 ### Running the bot